alchemyplatform/aa-sdk/site/using-smart-accounts/batch-user-operations.md

 # How to submit batch transactions

-One benefit of Smart Contract Accounts is that it's possible to batch transactions in one `UserOperation` (UO).
+One benefit of Smart Contract Accounts is that it is possible to batch transactions in one `UserOperation` (UO).
 Not all Smart Contract Accounts support batching.
-But, if the `SmartContractAccount` implementation you're using has the [`encodeBatchExecute`](/packages/aa-core/accounts/) method, then implementations of `SmartAccountClient` will allow you to make those calls.
+But, if the `SmartContractAccount` implementation you are using has the [`encodeBatchExecute`](/packages/aa-core/accounts/) method, then implementations of `SmartAccountClient` will allow you to make those calls.

 There are two ways you can batch transactions using `SmartAccountClient`: